TheChernoCommunity/UmikoBot/README.md

 git status
 ```

-You can also find more about a command by using
+You can also learn more about a command by using

 ```
 git help <command>